 We Work Together for You

-The BRAINS Program not only utilizes the medical and scientific staff at Barrow, it also includes a collaboration with Phoenix Children’s Hospital, Arizona State University and the Brain Injury Association of Arizona.
-The new BRAINS Program is endorsed by the Sarah Jane Brain Foundation and the Governor’s Council on Spinal and Head Injuries.
-The BRAINS Team at Barrow
+The Concussion and Brain Injury Center at Barrow Neurological Institute not only utilizes the medical and scientific staff at Barrow, it also includes a collaboration with Phoenix Children’s Hospital, Arizona State University, and the Brain Injury Association of Arizona.
+Our center is endorsed by the Sarah Jane Brain Foundation and the Governor’s Council on Spinal and Head Injuries.
+Meet Our Specialists

 What is Traumatic Brain Injury?